 How to sign up?

 To find out what course is most appropriate for you, please take the placement exam.
-If you have questions or concerns, please contact the SHL program director, Dr. Sara Beaudrie or Melissa Negron, SHL program coordinator
+If you have questions or concerns, please contact Sara Beaudrie, the program director for the Spanish heritage learner program, or Melissa Negron, the Spanish heritage learner program coordinator.

 I have loved being a part of the Spanish Heritage Program through the School of International Letters and Cultures at Arizona State University!
 In the program, I have gained confidence in my ability to speak, write, and read Spanish at a collegiate level through the excellent program.

 The entire staff at the School of International Letters and Cultures have been enthusiastic and want all their students to succeed and excel at any level.
 I feel supported and cared for by every professor in the program and I have grown my academic network with the professors, and this will translate very well in my future academic journey.

 The compassion I have encountered with all my teachers is unparalleled.
 I cannot recommend the Spanish Heritage Program enough. ¡Tengo éxito, soy fuerte, soy latina y estoy orgullosa!